rapturt9/wisdom_agents/README.md

 2. Set up the pre-commit hooks: pre-commit install

-## Research Findings (results will be collected in offline research reports/slides)
+## Research Findings (results will be collected in offline research reports/Overleaf project)
 Our preliminary investigations show:
 - Agents can be prompted to change their answers based on reasoning from other agents
 - Temperature settings does not impact model variance